dasarpai/old.dasarpai.github.io/_dsblog/2023-08-11-Types-of-Questions.md

 16. Interview Questions:

     These questions are used in interviews to gather information about a person's background, skills, experiences, or opinions.
-    Survey Questions:

-    Survey questions are used in research and data collection to gather specific information from respondents.

 17. Explanatory Questions: